A5hleyRich/delightful-downloads/readme.txt

 == Changelog ==

+= 9.9.28 =
+* removing the file in download editor does not remove the file from the server but unlinks it from post
+  - added the option in admin downloads list to physically delete file from server (deleted status is marked in list).
+  - added file exist check in list and in onedaypass download.
+* Download logs now show if it was downloaded using onedaypass or by regular download method (in column user agent)
+* added some german translations

 = 9.9.26-27 =
-Download and List infobox - human time added to modified date Bugfixes and removed deprecated functions
+* Download and List infobox - human time added to modified date
+* Bugfixes and removed deprecated functions

 = 9.9.25 =
 Admin area modernized, documentation link bugfix